Memory: Disorders

 Much of the current knowledge of memory has come from studying memory disorders, particularly loss of memory, known as amnesia.
 Amnesia can result from extensive damage to: (a) the regions of the medial temporal lobe, such as the hippocampus, dentate gyrus, subiculum, amygdala, the parahippocampal, entorhinal, and perirhinal cortices or the (b) midline diencephalic region, specifically the dorsomedial nucleus of the thalamus and the mammillary bodies of the hypothalamus.
 There are many sorts of amnesia, and by studying their different forms, it has become possible to observe apparent defects in individual sub-systems of the brain's memory systems, and thus hypothesize their function in the normally working brain.
 Other neurological disorders such as Alzheimer's disease and Parkinson's disease can also affect memory and cognition.

 Hyperthymesia, or hyperthymesic syndrome, is a disorder that affects an individual's autobiographical memory, essentially meaning that they cannot forget small details that otherwise would not be stored.
 Korsakoff's syndrome, also known as Korsakoff's psychosis, amnesic-confabulatory syndrome, is an organic brain disease that adversely affects memory by widespread loss or shrinkage of neurons within the prefrontal cortex.

 While not a disorder, a common temporary failure of word retrieval from memory is the tip-of-the-tongue phenomenon.
-Those with Anomic aphasia (also called Nominal aphasia or Anomia), however, do experience the tip-of-the-tongue phenomenon on an ongoing basis due to damage to the frontal and parietal lobes of the brain.
+Those with anomic aphasia (also called nominal aphasia or Anomia), however, do experience the tip-of-the-tongue phenomenon on an ongoing basis due to damage to the frontal and parietal lobes of the brain.

 Memory dysfunction can also occur after viral infections.
 Many patients recovering from COVID-19 experience memory lapses.
 Other viruses can also elicit memory dysfunction, including SARS-CoV-1, MERS-CoV, Ebola virus and even influenza virus.

 Influencing factors

+Interference

 Interference can hamper memorization and retrieval.
 There is retroactive interference, when learning new information makes it harder to recall old information and proactive interference, where prior learning disrupts recall of new information.
 Although interference can lead to forgetting, it is important to keep in mind that there are situations when old information can facilitate learning of new information.
 Knowing Latin, for instance, can help an individual learn a related language such as French – this phenomenon is known as positive transfer.